bitwarden/help/_articles/directory-connector/gsuite-directory.md

 7. Enter the domain of your G Suite account.
 8. Enter the email address of an admin user that has full access to the G Suite directory (such as your own).

 Congrats!
-You are done configuring G Suite with the bitwarden Directory Connector.
+You are done configuring G Suite with the Bitwarden Directory Connector.

 ## Testing